raisedbyfinches/git-training/teacher/git-instructor-guide.md

 A: "No, Git is a standalone tool.
 GitHub is a service that hosts Git repositories and adds collaboration features.
 You can use Git locally or with any Git hosting service like GitLab, Bitbucket, or your own server."

 Q: "Why does Git seem so complicated?"
-A: "Git was designed by kernel developers for kernel developers, prioritizing power and flexibility over ease of use.
+A: "Git was designed by kernel developers for kernel developers, prioritising power and flexibility over ease of use.
 Its terminology can be confusing, but once you understand the core concepts, it becomes more intuitive.
 We'll focus on building that foundation today."

 ### Part 2: Git Basics Practice

 **Key teaching points:**
-- Emphasize muscle memory through repetition of basic commands
+- Emphasise muscle memory through repetition of basic commands
 - Connect commands to the conceptual model established earlier
 - Show command variations to accommodate different preferences
 - Highlight common pitfalls and how to avoid them

 **Demonstration script:**

-1. Initialize repository:
+1. Initialise repository:
    ```bash
    mkdir demo-project
    cd demo-project